spiketibbs/KU_CMS_TnP/README.md

 8. Add values from extrapolation files to the results spreadsheet (sfs_ecol.xlsx or sfs_mcol.xlsx) to prepare for generating heatmaps.
 Since extrapolated values are in the lowest bins, you might need to rename all the bins in the Excel sheet by adding 2 to each name(bin0 now becomes bin2, etc.) to account for a new bin0 and bin1 for the two extrapolated pT ranges.
 View the currently present Fitter/Muons/2018/GoldID/sfs_mcol.xlsx for an example.
 # Heatmap Generators
 1. Ensure you are in the main repository
+* Windows users should run this in Git Bash, not cmd/PowerShell.
 ```bash
 cd "$(find ~ -type d -name "KU_CMS_TnP" -print -quit 2>/dev/null)"
 ```